artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 ``metadata/OCRfiles"`` directory inside the SIP; other kinds of transcription should produce files within``metadata``.

-Information on writing a new Transcription command can be found in the Administrator manual.
+Information on writing a new Transcription command can be found in the :ref:`FPR Administrators manual <fpr:index>`.

 Validation
 """"""""""

 Archivematica runs commands to validate files on transfer using `JHOVE <http://jhove.sourceforge.net/>`_.
-As of version 1.2, this validation tool is run through rules in the Format Policy Registry.
+As of version 1.2, rules for valiadation are defined in the Format Policy Registry.

 Verification
 """"""""""""
+verification is run currently only after normalization commands - so far we only have 2 verification commands - one checks if a file exists and the other checks if the file exists and is greater than 0 bytes in size
+(01:23:58 PM) justinS: so verification is very basic - it makes sure that the output of transcoding resulted in an actual file
+(01:24:15 PM) justinS: it is run on the output of normalization not on the original file

 .. _pres-policies: